Aravsharma1/AutomatingTuitions/README.md

 back-end.

 # Design of the Application
-- I didn't straight away code application, but I only began coding after weeks of intense planning.
+- I didn't straight away code the application, but I only began coding after weeks of intense planning.
 The planning included drawing a hierarchal modular design diagram, level 0 and level 1 data flow diagrams, SQL tables (for the database used in the back-end of the application), Entity-Relationship Diagrams, Design of each form/application which I manually and edited as per the client's expectations.
 Please see the link below giving the aforementioned details: https://drive.google.com/file/d/1tZ8efrRHLbjcxq_b8AZg7NiAA0auQRBk/view?usp=sharing